Lomray-Software/microservices/microservices/payment-stripe/README.md

 2. Processing of payments, payouts, refunds, and checkouts.
 3. Handling of disputes and Stripe webhooks events

-#### Purpose and goals of the microservice:
+#### <a id="purpose-and-goals"></a>PURPOSE AND GOALS:
 The aim of this microservice is to deliver a secure, scalable, and resilient API that enables integration and development of business logic without requiring extensive knowledge of Stripe.

-#### Target audience
+#### <a id="target-audience"></a>TARGET AUDIENCE:
 The intended audience comprises both backend and frontend developers.

-#### High-level overview of the microservice architecture
+#### <a id="architecture-high-level-overview"></a>ARCHITECTURE HIGH-LEVEL OVERVIEW
 The current microservice utilizes the Stripe API and relies on the Stripe package for interfacing with it.
 We manage Stripe webhooks as part of our system.
 Our payment gateway service provides APIs for Stripe interactions.
 Webhooks are managed through a middleware declared within the gateway microservice, with webhook handlers provided by a separate service.
 To enhance security for webhooks, we've implemented an additional route specifically for handling Stripe webhooks.
 This route includes a token with the role "webhook" to validate incoming requests and prevent vulnerabilities.
 Additionally, for complex fee and tax calculations, we have our own calculation service that handles this functionality.

-#### Components and their roles
+#### <a id="components-and-their-roles"></a>COMPONENTS AND THEIR ROLES
-1. Customer
+#### 1. Customer
 This entity represents a recurring customer.
 The customer can utilize their card or bank account to purchase products or subscribe.
 Additionally, customers have the option to set up a Stripe connected account for accepting payments from other customers and subsequently disbursing these funds.

-#### Components and their usage
+You can view all your customers on the Stripe dashboard by following this link: https://dashboard.stripe.com/test/customers

+#### 2. Card
+This component represents a Stripe card, facilitating the storage of multiple cards on a customer for subsequent charging.
+Similarly, it allows the storage of multiple debit cards on a recipient for future transfers.
+Additionally, the card serves as an external account card for connected accounts.
+These external account cards are debit cards associated with a Stripe platform's connected accounts, enabling the transfer of funds to or from the connected accounts' Stripe balance.
+If the card is designated as an external account, users can payout funds to this card.
+When a card is declared as the payment method, it denotes a customer card.
+Conversely, if the card is declared with the cardId reference stored in parameters, it indicates the external account linked to a user's connected account.

+#### <a id="components-and-their-usage"></a>COMPONENTS AND THEIR USAGE
-1. Customer
+#### 1. Customer
 For set up customer in an application you should utilize payment-gateway service.

-Methods:
 1.1 Method "createCustomer"
 This method facilitates the creation of a Stripe customer.
 By invoking this method, the API will generate a Stripe customer using the user information provided by you.

-You can view all your customers on the Stripe dashboard by following this link: https://dashboard.stripe.com/test/customers
+#### 2. Card
+To establish a card within an application, you can employ either a payment-gateway service or utilize a setup intent to set up customer cards.
+Alternatively, you can utilize user-connected account onboarding to set up a card as the external account for your user's connected account.

+1.1 Method "addCard"
+This function streamlines the process of generating a Stripe customer card.
+When called, the API will create a Stripe customer card based on the user information you provide.
+However, in this scenario, your application must adhere to PCI (Payment Card Industry Data Security Standard) requirements.
+Ideally, this method is best suited for setting up test Stripe cards for integration testing purposes.

+1.2 Setup Intent Card (Payment method) template "@templates/card/setup-intent" A SetupIntent walks you through the steps of configuring and storing a customer's payment information for future transactions.
+For instance, you can employ a SetupIntent to establish and retain your customer's card details without promptly processing a payment

+1.3 Setup Card (External account).
+Method "connectAccount" To configure a card as the external account for a user's connected account, you can utilize Stripe's onboarding process.
+The user needs to be logged into the Stripe Form, and they can achieve this by invoking the "connectAccount" method.

 Rebuild: 1